rossrobino/ovr/apps/docs/src/content/index.md

 ## Introduction

-Designed to optimize performance and Time-To-First-Byte (TTFB), ovr evaluates components in parallel and streams HTML in order by producing an `AsyncGenerator` of HTML that feeds directly into the streamed response.
+Designed to optimize performance and Time-To-First-Byte, ovr evaluates components in parallel and streams HTML in order by producing an `AsyncGenerator` of HTML that feeds directly into the streamed response.

 For the following component: